 Make the medallions

-- 5. To serve, remove any strings from the beef medallions and place them on warmed plates or a platter.
+- To serve, remove any strings from the beef medallions.
+Place the beef on warmed plates or a platter.
 Top with the foie gras and nap with the sauce, making sure that a couple slices of truffles rest on each serving of foie gras.
 Serve immediately.